Mariners vs. Blue Jays Player Props Betting Odds

 France Stats

-- Ty France has nine doubles, a home run, nine walks and 15 RBI (25 total hits).
-He has stolen one base.
+- Ty France has nine doubles, a home run, 10 walks and 15 RBI (25 total hits).
+He has swiped one base.

 France Recent Games